bobum/damselfly.org/_posts/2023-02-19-introduction-to-somerset-a-collection-of-short-stories-by-a-parishioners-daughter-in-1911-england.md

 image: /assets/images/blog/3400c2_c6d52a74865a403688c9701afad31500~mv2.png
 reading_time: 8
 ---
-# Introduction to Somerset: A Collection of Short Stories by a Parishioner's Daughter in 1911 England

 ![ree](/assets/images/blog/3400c2_c6d52a74865a403688c9701afad31500~mv2.png)

 **Somerset** is a character I wrote about in 2016.
 I was sitting at my part-time, paralyzingly boring office job when a pop-up came on my computer screen.